MayurCode2/weather-app/weather app/mywether/myapp/README.md

 - Implement search as you type with autocomplete suggestions.
 - Implement filter and sorting for each column.
 - Clicking on a city name should take the user to the weather page for that city.
-- Right-clicking on a city name and opening in a new tab should also open the weather page for the city in the new tab.

 ### Weather Page